AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 That's the basic layout.

-### Display the Permissions as a table
+### Exercise: Display the Permissions as a Table

 We already have the dashboard as the basis, so we will use this as a start.

-Exercise: Do the same process for the permissions to be displayed in a table.
+For practice, you now will do the same as above so the permissions to be displayed in a table.

 ### Create the Add Role page